Postgraduate Year 2 (PGY2) Ambulatory Care Pharmacy Resident

 2019

-Dr. Sha-Phawn Williams is a Clinical Assistant Professor at Howard University College of Pharmacy and a Board-Certified Ambulatory Care Pharmacist (BCACP).
-She earned her Bachelor of Science in Biology with an emphasis in Chemistry, magna cum laude, from The Lincoln University of Pennsylvania and her Doctor of Pharmacy degree from Duquesne University in 2017.
+Dr. Sha-Phawn Williams is a Clinical Assistant Professor at Howard University College of Pharmacy and a Board-Certified Ambulatory Care Pharmacist.
+She earned her Bachelor of Science in Biology with an emphasis in Chemistry, from The Lincoln University of Pennsylvania and her Doctor of Pharmacy degree from Duquesne University in 2017.
 She completed a PGY-1 Community-Based Pharmacy Residency at the University of North Carolina Eshelman School of Pharmacy, followed by a PGY-2 Ambulatory Care Pharmacy Residency at The Ohio State University College of Pharmacy.
 Her postgraduate training focused on advancing community-based clinical services, improving transitions of care, and enhancing interdisciplinary approaches to managing chronic disease.

 Dr. Williams’s professional interests include preventative care, health equity, and advancing pharmacy education.
 Her work is centered on preparing future pharmacists for clinical practice while improving access to care for underserved populations.